draeder/random-walk/README.md

 # random-walk
-Generate a stream of trend-oriented random numbers using a Box Muller transform.
+Generate a stream of trend-oriented random numbers using a Box Müller transform.

 Useful for generating sample stock or crypto prices for analysis and testing algo trading applications, or any other application that needs a stream of trend-oriented random numbers.